 Most crucial for any breed of dairy goat is MILK!
-We like to have our does have nice capacity, nice teat size, large orifices, and a smooth fore udder.
+We like to have our does have capacity, nice teat size, large orifices, and a smooth fore udder.
 Once you’ve milked a goat with tiny teats and orifices…you realize the importance of these characteristics!
-We will be conducting One Day Milk Test through MDGA in hopes of obtaining Milk Stars for our girls!
+We conduct One Day Milk Test through MDGA in hopes of obtaining Milk Stars for our girls!

 The icing on the cake is the traits such as Polled, blue-eyes, and flashy colors.
-Currently, all of our Rafter O bucks are polled and blue-eyed.
-Since we have retained two polled doelings, we will be bringing in a horned buck for those ladies.
+Currently, two of our Rafter O bucks are polled and blue-eyed, and the other two are brown-eyed, one polled and the other horned.
+Since we have retained several polled doelings, we brought in Tundra, a horned buck, for those ladies.
 Our polled goats are heterozygous polled, meaning their kids can be either polled or horned.
 Although disbudding is necessary for dairy goats, I find it comforting that most years I’m only having to disbud about 50% of the kids.

 Blue eyes versus Brown eyes…different strokes for different folks.
 I personally have blue eyes, and I like blue-eyed goats, but this doesn’t affect my decisions on the quality of the goat.
 You can’t milk eyes (or ears for that matter!)
 We know that our future Rafter O homes have certain preferences, therefore, we try to breed for a variety of traits that buyers want to add to their herd.

-In regards to color, we are proud of our Cou Clair doe, Nomad Once in a Blue Moon “Clair”, who has given us a two-tone chamoisee doeling, Clover, and a Cou Clair doeling, Cricket.
+In regards to color, we are proud of our Cou Clair doe line stemming from Nomad Once in a Blue Moon “Clair”.
+Clair gave us a two-tone chamoisee doeling, Clover, and a Cou Clair doeling, Cricket.
+In Spring 2021, Clover gave us a Cou Clair blue-eyed polled doeling, Verbena.
+While Clair and Cricket have moved on to new herds, Clover and Verbena keep the color pattern going in the Rafter O herd.
 The Cou Clair color pattern is very rare in Nubians, as it is traditionally an Alpine color.